socketio/socket.io/README.md

 - `handleRequest`
     - Called internally when a `Engine` request is intercepted.
     - **Parameters**
-      - `http.ServerRequest`: a node request object
+      - `http.IncomingMessage`: a node request object
       - `http.ServerResponse`: a node response object
     - **Returns** `Server` for chaining
 - `handleUpgrade`
     - Called internally when a `Engine` ws upgrade is intercepted.
     - **Parameters** (same as `upgrade` event)
-      - `http.ServerRequest`: a node request object
+      - `http.IncomingMessage`: a node request object
       - `net.Stream`: TCP socket for the request
       - `Buffer`: legacy tail bytes
     - **Returns** `Server` for chaining